DevFelixJ/TranslatorWinform/README.md

 He añadido dos comboBoxes para elegir entre 4 idiomas (Español, inglés, Francés, Alemán) a traducir.

 ------------------------------------------------------------------------------------------------------------------------------------------------
-Spanish to English translator using Winform with C#.
+Translator using Winform with C#.

 I have used the Newtonsoft.Json repository and the http://api.mymemory.translated.net/ API to perform translations without keys.